morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 By default, **all** queries in the model will refresh when you use the **Refresh** command from the Home Tab.

 From the query editor, right click the query, uncheck **Include in report fresh** to exclude individual queries from the refresh.

+**Pro Tip:**

+Exclude queries that don't change often, like lookups or static data tables.